mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 ### Installers

 Fortunately there's a [Composer tool](https://github.com/composer/installers) designed just for this purpose.
-It enables the package to be installed outside the `/vendor` directory.
-The issue is that although Perch is typically installed in a  `/perch` directory, it doesn't have to be and for some projects I have it installed in `/cms` for example.
-For this reason I prefer the client `composer.json` file to define where the Perch core files should be installed to.
+It's specifically designed to allow packages to be installed outside the `/vendor` directory (useful for things like Wordpress).
+Normally you would define within the package where the files would be installed, and although Perch is typically installed in a  `/perch` directory, it doesn't have to be and for some projects I have it installed in `/cms` for example.
+That's okay, because the [Installers Extender](https://github.com/oomphinc/composer-installers-extender) allows the client `composer.json` file to define where the Perch core files should be installed to.

-Fortunately, [Installers Extender](https://github.com/oomphinc/composer-installers-extender) allows you to do just that.

 ### Setting up Perch as a package

-In this case I created a private repository on Github called `perch-core` and committed the latest version of Perch's core files.
-To set up Installers I first needed to add a `composer.json` to the project which I did by running: `composer init` and following the instructions.
+In my case I created a private repository on Github called `perch-core` - but it could be called anything - and committed the latest version of Perch's core files.

+To set up the repository as an installer, I first needed to add a `composer.json` to the project which I did by running: `composer init` and following the instructions.

 Next I installed the two packages I needed:

      composer require composer/installers
      composer require oomphinc/composer-installers-extender

-Then I committed the changes to `composer.json`, pushed those changes to Github and I was now ready to tag the repo with the current release of Perch (at the time v3.1.5).
+After committing the changes to `composer.json`, I pushed them to Github and was now ready to tag the repo with the current release of Perch (at the time v3.1.5).
 This would allow me to specify the version of Perch I required in my client projects.

 ### Installing on a Perch project

-Now I'm able to install Perch as well as any other composer dependencies in my project.
+Now I'm able to install Perch as well as any other composer dependencies in my project such as a helper file, or a package to support the use of `.env` files.
 It's important to make sure that the `/vendor` directory is not publicly accessible on the web server, so my Perch projects are typically set up with the following structure:

     public/
     ├─ perch/